LedererLab/Group-FOS/README.md

+# GroupFOS

+This repository provides the  implementations of the methods described in [Balancing Statistical and Computational Precision and
+Applications to Penalized Linear Regression with
+Group Sparsity].

+# Requirements
+You need to install SPAMS toolbox.

-# Group-FOS
+# Usage

-This Toolkit provides FOS and GroupFOS method, the Fast and Optimal Selection algorithm and it's group version , a novel new method for variable selection and group variable selection.
+Files `NewFOS.m` and `GroupFOS.m` contain functions FOS and Group-FOS.

-# Supported Languages
+# Simulations

-This package is written in Matlab 2019.
+We provide an example code in `script_simulation_unnormalized_GroupFOS.m` .

-# Supported Platforms
+# Repository Authors

-It supports the following operating systems :

-Windows,
-OS,
-Linux
+* Mahsa Taheri, Ph.D. student in Mathematical Statistics, Ruhr-University Bochum

+* Nehemy Lim, Professor in Department of Statistics, University of Connecticut

+* Johannes Lederer, Professor in Mathematical Statistics, Ruhr-University Bochum

-# Installation
+# Other files

-For matlab,
-it doesn't need any instalation step.
-It just needs instalation of SPAMS toolbox and then running script_simulation_unnormalized_FOS_NIPS.m.
-It runs FOS and GroupFOS on a synthetic dataset.
+`grplasso.m`: K-fold cross-validation group-lasso.
+`simulate_linear_regression.m` (`simulate_linear_regression_group.m`) generates data (structured data).

+## Supported Languages and platforms

+All of the codes in this repository are written in MATLAB and supports all plarforms which are supported by MATLAB itself.

-# Licensing
+## Licensing

-This package is licensed under the MIT license.
-To view the MIT license please consult LICENSE.txt.
+The HDIM package is licensed under the MIT license.
+To view the MIT license please consult `LICENSE.txt`.

-#  Authors
-Lederer's group
-mahsa.taheri@rub.de
+## References
+[Balancing Statistical and Computational Precision and Applications to Penalized Linear Regression with
+Group Sparsity]